ReactiveSets/toubkal/README.md

 New Pipelets                        | Short Description
 ------------------------------------|--------------------------------------------------------------------------------------
-log_namespace()                     | Helps debug namespace issues
-namespace()                         | Get namespace of current pipelet set_namespace()                     | Set namespace of current pipelet
+has_none()                          | Has one value if source has none, has no value if source has one. log_namespace()                     | Helps debug namespace issues namespace()                         | Get namespace of current pipelet set_namespace()                     | Set namespace of current pipelet